pw598/pw598.github.io/_posts/2024-12-31-Probability-IV-Gaussian-Processes.md

 - Play around with this at [https://distill.pub/2019/visual-exploration-gaussian-processes/](https://distill.pub/2019/visual-exploration-gaussian-processes/)

-For the periodic kernel, we have parameter p, which determines periodicity, and with the linear kernel, we have parameter c, which allows us to change the point on which all functions hinge.
+For the periodic kernel, we have parameter $p$, which determines periodicity, and with the linear kernel, we have parameter c, which allows us to change the point on which all functions hinge.
 A kernel could be implemented as a mixture (a multiplication or addition) of multiple kernel functions.

 A more extensive discussion of kernels can be found at <a href="www.cs.toronto.edu/~durenaud/cookbook">www.cs.toronto.edu/~durenaud/cookbook</a>.